Uploaded image for project: 'Bitbucket Data Center'

 I have confirmed that as of Bitbucket Data Center 6.10.11, the SameSite attribute is being added to the cookie correctly.
 I have also confirmed that the issue does not occur over secure connections, which is the only way mirrors can be configured.
 The issue may be caused by a corrupted BITBUCKETSESSIONID cookie, so I would suggest clearing the cookies and upgrading to the latest bugfix version.

-Ben Longhurst added a comment - - edited This issue was caused by browsers rejecting the BITBUCKETSESSIONID cookie, as in older versions of Bitbucket Data Center the SameSite attribute was not being added.
+Ben Longhurst (Inactive) added a comment - - edited This issue was caused by browsers rejecting the BITBUCKETSESSIONID cookie, as in older versions of Bitbucket Data Center the SameSite attribute was not being added.
 Some browsers, Chrome 80+ for example, would see that the attribute was missing, and add a default value, which could sometimes lead to the browser then rejecting the cookie if the url of the mirror was different.
 I have confirmed that as of Bitbucket Data Center 6.10.11, the SameSite attribute is being added to the cookie correctly.
 I have also confirmed that the issue does not occur over secure connections, which is the only way mirrors can be configured.
 The issue may be caused by a corrupted BITBUCKETSESSIONID cookie, so I would suggest clearing the cookies and upgrading to the latest bugfix version.

 Workaround is greatly appreciated